hacklabkyiv/openox/README.md

 ### Support or Contact

 If you have any questions, as us directly, via e-mail info@hacklab.kiev.ua.
-We are always looking for volounteers to:
+We are always looking for volunteers to:
-* Build their own design and share changes, to make OpenOx better
+* Build your design and share changes, to make OpenOx better
 * Improve documentation

 Check out our [issues list](https://github.com/hacklabkyiv/openox/issues).